ALL SAINTS' HOUGHTON REGIS

 Anointing of the Sick

-and Home Communion
+Home Communion and "Last Rites"

 The Anointing of the Sick was first written about by the Apostle St James in his Letter, (James 5.14-15).
-Following his instructions, the sacrament consists in two actions, the laying on of hands, and the anointing of the person (usually their forehead and hands) with holy oil, by a Priest.
+Following his instructions, the sacrament consists in two actions, the laying on of hands, and the anointing of the person (usually their forehead and hands) with holy oil, by a priest.
 The Church teaches that as part of the healing which is brought about in this sacrament, the sick person is freed from sin.

 Holy Communion at Home